jjlim7/tournament-management-system/backend/elo-ranking-service/README.md

 - Once the PBO is calculated for each player, their μ (mean skill estimate) and σ (uncertainty) are adjusted to reflect their performance:
     - Players with high PBO scores (due to good performance) will see their μ increase and σ decrease (indicating a more confident skill estimate).
     - Players with low PBO scores will experience a decrease in μ, and their σ may increase if their performance was unexpected (e.g., a top-ranked player performing poorly).
   These adjustments are made before passing the final values into TrueSkill for Bayesian updates.

 #### 5. TrueSkill Bayesian Update
 - After the match, TrueSkill’s core algorithm is used to update each player's μ and σ based on the adjusted performance scores.
 TrueSkill accounts for:
     - The probability of the match outcome based on pre-match μ and σ values.
     - Surprising outcomes: If a low-ranked player defeats a high-ranked player or if a team with lower combined skill wins, TrueSkill will adjust ratings more drastically.
   The Bayesian update further refines each player’s skill distribution, gradually reducing σ as more matches are played, making the system more confident in the player’s rating over time.

 #### 6. Composite Skill Rating for Matchmaking
 - In team-based games, a composite team skill rating is calculated by combining the μ values of all players on the team.
 The TrueSkill system also combines the uncertainties (σ values) to calculate the overall team uncertainty.
   This composite rating ensures that players are matched with teams of similar skill levels, while accounting for the variability in performance (uncertainty).
 As σ decreases over time, players’ ratings stabilize, leading to more accurate matchmaking.

-#### 7. Handling Free-for-All Game Modes
-- In Free-for-All (FFA) games like Battle Royale, TrueSkill handles multiple players by evaluating each player’s placement in the match.
-Players who survive longer or place higher are ranked better than those who are eliminated early.
-    - FFA-specific adjustments: Performance metrics (e.g., kills, damage dealt, survival time) are factored into the ranking to account for individual contributions beyond just final placement.

 #### 8. Contextual Factors and Multi-Factor Adjustments
 - The system supports adjustments for contextual factors like:
-    - Map difficulty: Harder maps may increase the uncertainty (σ) adjustment.
-    - Opponent strength: Matches against significantly stronger opponents may result in smaller μ reductions for losses and larger μ gains for wins.
+    - Opponent strength: Matches against significantly stronger opponents may result in smaller μ reductions for losses and larger μ gains for wins, which is the α (alpha).
-    - Environmental factors: Random events (e.g., weather conditions, game-specific modifiers) can also affect the rating adjustments, allowing the system to reflect the difficulty of different match conditions.

-#### 9. Dynamic Matchmaking and Leaderboards
-- Matchmaking: Players with similar μ and σ values are matched together to ensure balanced games.
-The system can also use role-based matchmaking to create teams with complementary skills (e.g., pairing strong damage dealers with strong healers).

-- Leaderboards: Players are ranked based on their μ value.
-The system can support role-specific leaderboards, allowing players to see how they rank within their specific role (e.g., top Tanks, top Healers, etc.).

-- Rating Decay: For players who become inactive, their σ may gradually increase, reflecting growing uncertainty about their current skill level.
-This allows the system to recalibrate their rating when they return to active play.

 ---

-### Process Flow
+### Process Flow (Clan War and Battle Royale)
-- Integrating role-specific performance metrics and TrueSkill.
-Using a **5v5 Clan War scenario** where each team has players with distinct roles (e.g., Tank, Healer, Damage Dealers).
-- **Team A vs. Team B**: A 5v5 match.
-- **Roles**:
-  - **Team A**: Player A1 (Tank), A2 (Healer), A3-A5 (Damage Dealers).
-  - **Team B**: Similar role distribution.
-- **Match Outcome**: Team A wins the match.
-- **Role-Specific Metrics**: Damage mitigated, healing done, and damage dealt are recorded for each player.

 ---

+### **5v5 Clan War Scenario**

 #### **Step 1: Gather Pre-Match TrueSkill Ratings**
 Each player starts with **μ (mean skill)** and **σ (skill uncertainty)** from previous matches.